yifan-lu001/lion-auction/README.md

 ## Authors

-This project was created by Yifan Lu (yifan@psu.edu) for Mr. Dude, with guidance from the CMPSC 431W teaching team at Penn State University.
+This project was created by Yifan Lu (yifan.lu001@gmail.com), with guidance from the CMPSC 431W course at Penn State University.